Hive-Academy/Anubis-MCP/docs/files/social-media-posts.md

 We created Anubis to solve this with 3 core features:

-🎯 **Divine Guidance** - Structured workflows with 5 specialized roles (Researcher, Architect, Developer, etc).
+🎯 **Intelligent Guidance** - Structured workflows with 5 specialized roles (Researcher, Architect, Developer, etc).
 Each role has specific responsibilities and quality gates.

 🔄 **Seamless Transitions** - Full context preservation between role switches.
 Pause on Friday, resume Monday with zero friction.